Essentials for New Day Students

 The school counselor, Mrs. Kate Newhouse, is available for student’s emotional support.
 Please drop in or email Mrs. Newhouse to request an assessment or referral, or to set up regular meetings.

-Class Sponsors: Each Stevenson class has two class sponsors who work with student government representatives, attend class meetings, and help plan class activities.
+Class Advisors: Each Stevenson class has a class advisor who works with student government representatives, leads class meetings, and helps plan class curriculum and activities.

-All new Stevenson students gather together for two days of orientation before classes start.
+All new Stevenson students gather together for one day of orientation before classes start.
 During this time, you will meet your classmates, as well as student leaders who will be working with you all year.
 Our goals include getting you comfortable with the campus so you feel confident navigating your first days of school, introducing you to Stevenson culture, and getting you connected and tech-ready.
-Many students feel nervous about their arrival, and you will likely feel a sense of relief after spending these days on campus preparing for the year.
+Many students feel nervous about their arrival, and you will likely feel a sense of relief after spending this day on campus preparing for the year.

 You will receive an email in late July from Mrs. Liz O’Hara, registrar, which will announce that the online bookstore is open and exactly how to navigate your purchases.
 If you have general questions about how the online bookstore works, there is an FAQ page on our school website devoted specifically to this topic which you can find here.